DalDream/youtube-travel-buzz-nlp-pipeline/02_travel_sentiment_analysis/README.md

 This module was developed as part of a 4-member team project.

-- Prompt design and data generation: Team member GY Yu
+- Prompt engineering and dataset construction: Team member GY Yu
-- Model selection, training strategy, error analysis, and final validation: **Author**
+- Model framing, redesign to multi-class sentiment, evaluation strategy, and interpretation: **Author**

-All outputs were jointly reviewed and consolidated.
+All outputs were jointly reviewed and integrated into the final pipeline.